i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   After reception of any of these messages,
-  Bob switches to use existing session messages.
+  Bob switches to use Existing Session messages.

   <--------------     Existing Session